drc-cs/FALL24-MSAI339/lectures/L02_data_sources/slides.md

 ## P.01 | Creating a Group

 ### **Group Creation**
-Please form groups of 6.
-You can create a group on Canvas using this [[link]].

-1. Click on the "People" tab on the left-hand side.
+Please form groups of 4.
+You can create a group on Canvas using this [[link](https://canvas.northwestern.edu/courses/216743/groups)].
+Click on the "Create Group" button OR "Join Group" button.
-2. Click on the "Groups" tab.
-3. Click on the "Create Group" button OR "Join Group" button.

 ### **Group Name**
 Your group name can be anything you like, but it should be unique.